The First Line of Defense of the Body Agains Typhoid Fever

 Many of the substances produced during inflammation stimulate the nerves, causing pain.
 Reactions to the substances released during inflammation include the chills, fever, and muscle aches that commonly accompany infection.

-• Killer T cells T cells T cells (a type of white blood prison cell) that can recognize and kill the invading microorganism
+Killer T cells T cells (a type of white blood prison cell) that can recognize and kill the invading microorganism

 Antibodies attach to and immobilize microorganisms.
 They kill them outright or help neutrophils target and kill them.